Guleixibian2009/Hand-Written-HTML-Site/README.md

 #### 2.1 About the appearence and animations

-If a website ia a person, then `CSS` is his skin.
+If a website is a person, then `CSS` is his skin.
 I used `CSS3` to create fantastic appearence for this site.
 All the background, heading, everything on the page are beautified by `CSS`.

 Try hover on my photo on the left.
 It will spin when your mouse is over it.
 And try those links too!
 There will be a Tooltip.
 Some of the animations are created by `CSS`.
 Now let me give you an example: